What you need to know…

 - Pick yourself up a bargain and get lost in the hustle and bustle of Paddy’s Markets.

-- Try an authentic bowl of BibimBap (Korean signature dish of rice, vegetables and meat) in Capitol Square.
+- Try an authentic bowl of Bibimbap (a Korean signature dish of rice, vegetables and meat) or paella (a Spanish dish) in Capitol Square.

 - Walk the streets of China Town and admire the hanging ducks and chicken feet of the delicious authentic restaurants.

 - Celebrate one of the many Thai festivals held throughout the year in Thai Town, like the Songkran Festival that’s held in mid-April.